 With more than 20 years of experience in higher education, he oversees both litigation and claims management as well as loss control and prevention efforts—including the recent $500,000 property conservation initiative aimed at identifying and improving risk management and life safety across the property portfolio, valued at more than $250 million.

 Davidson is also in his 10th year as Secretary and Director of the James R. Favor & Company (JRFCO) Board, responsible for the company’s bylaws; and rules, policies, and procedures.
 JRFCO, insurance brokers and risk management consultants, has been the exclusive provider for Lloyd’s of London insurance products for fraternities and sororities since 1985.
 Davidson is a Certified Insurance Counselor (CIC), and is nearing completion of the Certified Risk Manager (CRM) designation.

 Davidson lives in Pensacola, Florida with his wife Sarah and son Rider.

 Justin grew up in a suburb of Cincinnati called Fort Thomas, Ky.
 He attended the University of Louisville, where he majored in political science and psychology.
 In college, he participated in the McConnell Scholars Program, interned in Washington, D.C., and served as student body president during his senior year.
 After graduation, Justin joined the Chapter Support team at Headquarters where he spent two and a half years consulting with chapters, serving on multiple fraternity committees, and handling administrative duties in Evanston.
-Justin joined the RMF team in a shared capacity in August 2015, and is now operations director.
+Justin joined the RMF team in August 2015, and is now operations director.
 His main duties involve property claims, the Constantine Housing Initiative, educating undergraduate chapters, and supporting the Executive Director with day to day operations of the organization.
 Brandt is a Certified Insurance Service Represenative (CISR).